Demography: Science of population

 Populations can change through three processes: fertility, mortality, and migration.
-Fertility involves the number of children that women have and is to be contrasted with fecundity (a woman's childbearing potential).
-Mortality is the study of the causes, consequences, and measurement of processes affecting death to members of the population.
+Fertility refers to the number of children a woman has and should be contrasted with fecundity (a woman's childbearing potential).
+Mortality is the study of the causes, consequences, and measurement of processes affecting death in members of the population.
 Demographers most commonly study mortality using the life table, a statistical device that provides information about the mortality conditions (most notably the life expectancy) in the population.

-Migration refers to the movement of persons from a locality of origin to a destination place across some predefined, political boundary.
+Migration refers to the movement of persons from a locality of origin to a destination place across a predefined political boundary.
 Migration researchers do not designate movements 'migrations' unless they are somewhat permanent.
 Thus, demographers do not consider tourists and travellers to be migrating.
-While demographers who study migration typically do so through census data on place of residence, indirect sources of data including tax forms and labour force surveys are also important.
+While demographers who study migration typically rely on census data on place of residence, indirect data sources, including tax forms and labour force surveys, are also important.

-Demography is today widely taught in many universities across the world, attracting students with initial training in social sciences, statistics or health studies.
+Demography is widely taught today at many universities around the world, attracting students with initial training in the social sciences, statistics, or health studies.
 Being at the crossroads of several disciplines such as sociology, economics, epidemiology, geography, anthropology and history, demography offers tools to approach a large range of population issues by combining a more technical quantitative approach that represents the core of the discipline with many other methods borrowed from social or other sciences.
-Demographic research is conducted in universities, in research institutes, as well as in statistical departments and in several international agencies.
+Demographic research is conducted in universities, research institutes, statistical departments, and several international agencies.
 Population institutions are part of the CICRED (International Committee for Coordination of Demographic Research) network while most individual scientists engaged in demographic research are members of the International Union for the Scientific Study of Population, or a national association such as the Population Association of America in the United States, or affiliates of the Federation of Canadian Demographers in Canada.

 Population composition

 World demography by age composition from 1950 to 2100 (projected).

-Population composition is the description of population defined by characteristics such as age, race, sex or marital status.
+Population composition is the description of a population defined by characteristics such as age, race, sex, or marital status.
 These descriptions can be necessary for understanding the social dynamics from historical and comparative research.
-This data is often compared using a population pyramid.
+These data are often compared using a population pyramid.

 Population composition is also a very important part of historical research.
-Information ranging back hundreds of years is not always worthwhile, because the numbers of people for which data are available may not provide the information that is important (such as population size).
-Lack of information on the original data-collection procedures may prevent accurate evaluation of data quality.
+Information ranging back hundreds of years is not always worthwhile because the number of people for whom data are available may not provide the information that is important (such as population size).
+A lack of information about the original data-collection procedures may prevent an accurate evaluation of data quality.